stefanos50/CARLA2Real/README.md

 > 📝 **Note**: TensorRT is recommended for achieving the best inference performance, but it is not mandatory to run the code.
 PyTorch and ONNX Runtime can be selected through the `compiler` parameter inside the CARLA config file, and they do not require the installation of TensorRT.

 > ⚠️ **Warning**: This project was developed and tested using TensorRT `version 8.6.1.6` exclusively.

+#### ONNX Runtime TensorRT Installation

+To run TensorRT through ONNX Runtime, visit [the ONNX Runtime TensorRT](https://onnxruntime.ai/docs/execution-providers/TensorRT-ExecutionProvider.html) page and install compatible versions of ONNX Runtime, CUDA, and TensorRT.
+This project was tested with `TensorRT 10.2`, `ONNX Runtime 1.19`, and `CUDA 12.6`.
+To install TensorRT in Windows, download the compatible version from [here](https://developer.nvidia.com/tensorrt).
+Then, extract the content of TensorRT to a disk and add the `lib` and `bin` directories to the environment variables.
+Finally, restart Anaconda for the changes to take effect.

 # Training & Dataset